-I have wished and hoped for ten years that she ended up in a home that loved her to the moon and back.
+I have wished and hoped that she ended up in a home that loved her to the moon and back.
 A home that had good dirt for digging, and mice to chase.
 I love her deeply to this day, and I think I wear her on my heart each time I step out to do anything challenging.

 I don’t think our love story is completely over, not just yet.
 Nancy